Francis Pickmore: Naval career

-He was born in Chester in England and joined the Royal Navy around 1770.
+Francis Pickmore was born in Chester in England and joined the Royal Navy around 1770.

 He was in service in Newfoundland when he received his commission as a lieutenant in December 1777.
-In June 1782 he was given his first command: HMS Vaughan moving to HMS Keppel six months later.
-He was promoted to Captain in September 1780 and given command of the 36-gun HMS Thalia.
-In 1794 he took command of the huge HMS Royal William one of the largest ships in the Royal Navy, with 84 guns and a crew of 750 men.
+In June 1782 he was given his first command, HMS Vaughan, moving to HMS Keppel six months later.
+He was promoted to captain in September 1780 and given command of the 36-gun HMS Thalia.
+In 1794 he took command of HMS Royal William one of the largest ships in the Royal Navy, with 84 guns and a crew of 750 men.